gvwilson/thirdbit/fiction/iffy/index.md

 Suddenly resentful of his disapproval, she asked, "So what kind o' doctor are you?"

-"The medical kind, originally," the old woman replied, turning in her seat to face Iffy.
+"The medical kind originally," the old woman replied, turning in her seat to face Iffy.
 "But I've been focused on engineering for the last few years.
-There's still a lot of technology left over from the machine wars that we don't understand, and it's my department's job to secure it.
+There's a lot of technology left over from the war that we don't understand, and it's my department's job to secure it.
 Or render it harmless," she added, raising a wispy eyebrow at Wales.